Research

 Research proposals come to us from every university in Ohio, as well as some environmental agencies and non-profit organizations.
 Using a competitive peer review process, Ohio Sea Grant has awarded grants to investigators at more than 20 Ohio universities, including support for graduate students.

-The goal of Ohio Sea Grant’s 2018-2023 strategic plan is to improve the economy, education and environment using research, education and outreach in partnership with government, academia and the private sector.
+The goal of Ohio Sea Grant’s 2024-2027 strategic plan is to improve the economy, education and environment using research, education and outreach in partnership with government, academia and the private sector.
 The plan guides our implementation of the National Sea Grant Program strategic plan and follows its four focus areas – hazard resilient coastal communities, healthy coastal ecosystems, safe sustainable seafood supply and sustainable coastal development – as we address Lake Erie’s coastal issues locally and statewide.
 It also incorporates the Academic Plan and Leadership Agenda of The Ohio State University.
 The plan is updated every five years.
+Please reach out to Erin Monaco for a copy.